-Overview: Just 20 miles outside of Jacksonville in northeastern Florida, Fernandina Beach sits on idyllic Amelia Island, a barrier island known for its high-end resort hotels, golf courses and miles of beaches.
-The town has had the flags of eight separate nations fly over it since the mid-16th century.
+Just 20 miles outside of Jacksonville in northeastern Florida, Fernandina Beach sits on idyllic Amelia Island, a barrier island known for its high-end resort hotels, golf courses and miles of sugar soft beaches.
+The flags of eight separate nations have flown here since the mid-16th century.

 The charming downtown has one and two story historic buildings that house boutiques, bookstores, art galleries and fun eateries.
 A Saturday morning farmers' market sells fresh produce, grass-fed meats, dairy products and more.
 Ancient oaks with dripping with moss line neighborhood streets, and tourist-oriented, horse drawn carriages meander about town.
 Homes range from modest ranch ramblers to exquisite, glass-enclosed Mediterranean estates.
 There are numerous planned developments, including beautiful Amelia Park, which features New Urbanism design.
 Most shopping is of the specialty kind, but there are some big box stores and a Publix.

 Fort Clinch, a base of Union operations during the Civil War, stages reenactments.
 The Amelia Community Theatre mounts plays and musical revues throughout the year, and the Eight Flags Shrimp Festival brings out crowds each May.
 The Golf Club at North Hampton is an Arnold Palmer signature course and has been named the seventh best course in Florida.
 The town's west end has a marina and boat ramps.
 Beach parks are on the east side.

 Age 45 or Better: 58%

 Cost of Living: 34% above the national average